OpenMPDK/DSS/README.md

 ## Build DSS

-Optionally, DSS can be built natively, but all dependencies must be installed first.
+Alternatively, DSS can be built natively, but all dependencies must be installed first.

 ### Prerequisites